Lost in Nantes…trying to converse (badly) in French

 The ferry to Trentemoult and quirky French arichitecture

-Below is the Memorial to the Abolition of Slavery.
-Conceived by the artist Kryzystof Wodiczko, this is a beautiful thought provoking walk under the pavements of the quay at river level.
-You ca hear the river lapping against the building as you walk the short length of 2,000 commemorative plaques as a reminder of every slave ship that ever left Nantes as well as the main trading posts in Africa and America.
-You can read more about the memorial here: http://memorial.nantes.fr/en/le-memorial/A fabulous building not far from the Galeries de Machines, by French architects Tetrarc.
-Speakers were hidden amongst the metal bars lacing around the structure.
-Down along the riverside there are some really quirky buildings.
+Conceived by the artist Kryzystof Wodiczko, we visited the Memorial to the Abolition of Slavery; a beautiful thought provoking walk under the pavements of the quay at river level…the river audibly lapping against the building.
+We walked the short length of 2,000 commemorative plaques, reminders of every slave ship that left Nantes as well as the main trading posts in Africa and America.
+The history combined with the setting, soft light and sound of the river made for a poignant experience.
+A fabulous building not far from the Galeries de Machines, by French architects Tetrarc.
+Speakers playing birdsong were hidden amongst the metal bars lacing around the structure.
+Along the riverside, quirky buildings, coffee shops, a chocolate shop…everything here delights.

 The Galeries de Machines small carousel